KitsuneYokai/bug-free-waffle/README.md

 ## Ideas
  - Add the serverteam member's to the serverpage
- - Add social media buttons
+ - Add social media buttons for the servers
  - add discord bot to vote through the discord server
  - Maybe add a userpage?